UNSW-Data-Soc/unsw-data-soc.github.io/_publications/first-year-guide.md

                 <br>
                 UNSW has a whole host of different experiences and opportunities, so much so that it can feel super daunting and confusing.
 If this is how you feel (and even if it's not) - this <b>First Year Guide</b> is for you!
                 <br><br>
-                Look inside for our top tips for wandering the campus, maximising your freebies, raising your WAM and padding your resum&eacute;!
+                Look inside for our top tips for wandering the campus, maximising your social skills, raising your WAM and padding your resum&eacute;!
                 <br><br>
                 Note that this was created at the start of 2021 by the DataSoc Board, so it's tailored to your (online) studies in light of the current situation!
             </h2>